EdoardoMaragliano/PhysicsSimulations/Materia/FractalIslandsGrowth/readme.md

 ## Introduction

 The provided code implements the algorithm to count islands in a given boolean 2D matrix.
 It utilizes Depth-First Search (DFS) to explore connected cells within the matrix and identify separate islands.

-## Dependencies

-The code is written in C++ and does not have any external dependencies.

 ## Usage